G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: Experimental Evaluation

 \subsection{Evaluating Robustness of G\texorpdfstring{$^2$}uardFL}

-In this subsection, we investigate the robustness of G$^2$uardFL against five standard backdoor attacks, three adaptive attacks, and various degrees of non-iid data.
+In this subsection, we investigate the robustness of G$^2$uardFL against six standard backdoor attacks, three adaptive attacks, and diverse degrees of non-iid data.

 \textbf{Typical Attacks}.
-We evaluate G$^2$uardFL against state-of-the-art backdoor attacks such as Black-box Attack, PGD without replacement, PGD with replacement, Constrain-and-scale, and DBA, with multiple datasets.
-The results, as illustrated in Table~\ref{tab:robust_result}, yield several key observations:
+We assess G$^2$uardFL's resilience against state-of-the-art backdoor attacks including Black-box Attack, PGD without replacement, PGD with replacement, Constrain-and-scale, DBA, and 3DFed, across multiple datasets.
+Note that, given that 3DFed designs indicators to acquire attack feedback, we use the model specified in \cite{li20233dfed} as the global model in our evaluation.
+Hence, the primary task performance of 3DFed differs from that of other attacks.
+The results, summarized in Table~\ref{tab:robust_result}, reveal the insights:

-1) G$^2$uardFL can effectively defend against typical attacks without compromising the primary task's performance.
-When constructing inter-client relationships, G$^2$uardFL takes into account backdoor attacks which constrain $L_p$-norm of differences between malicious models and the global model, allowing it to defend well against Constrain-and-scale attacks.
+1) G$^2$uardFL adeptly thwarts typical attacks while maintaining primary task performance.
+It achieves this by taking into account backdoor attacks that constrain the $L_p$-norm of differences between poisoned models and the global model when forming inter-client relationships, thus effectively countering Constrain-and-scale attacks.

-2) DBA decomposes triggers in backdoored samples into many local triggers to achieve the best attack performance and is harder to defend for G$^2$uardFL compared with the other four attacks.
-This aligns with findings from Nguyen et al.~\cite{nguyen2023backdoor}.
-However, it is limited by its trigger design, making it suitable only for image-related tasks.
+2) DBA, which decomposes triggers in backdoored samples into some local triggers to maximize attack performance, presents a more formidable challenge for G$^2$uardFL compared to the other four attacks.
+This aligns with findings from Nguyen \emph{et al}.~\cite{nguyen2023backdoor}.
+However, DBA is only designed for image-related tasks, limited by its trigger design.

-3) PGD with replacement strikes a balance between high ASR and maintaining the primary task performance, making it applicable to both image-related and text-related tasks.
-Consequently, we select it as our default backdoor attack.
+3) PGD with replacement achieves a favorable balance between achieving a high ASR and maintaining primary task performance.
+Consequently, we designate it as the default backdoor attack in our evaluations.